 From the blurb:

-Thank you to Edelweiss and Henry Holt and Co.
-(BYR) for the ARC provided in exchange for an honest and unbiased opinion.
+Thank you to NetGalley and Macmillan Audio for the ARC provided in exchange for an honest opinion.

 - Have you read or listened to His &Hers by Alice Feeney or is it on your tbr?

 - Are you a fan of psychological thrillers?
 Do you prefer reading or listening to them?